Self-induced abortion: United States

 In the United States, experts report that self-induced abortion can be medically safe but legally risky.
 The 1973 Supreme Court decision Roe v.
 Wade, which was overturned in the 2022 case Dobbs v.
 Jackson Women's Health Organization, made abortion more readily available throughout the U.S., yet women who have abortions with pills ordered online or through non-clinical means may face risk of arrest.

 It is not common for women in the United States to be charged for the crime of self-inducing an abortion.
 However, a small number of people in the U.S. have been arrested for ending their own pregnancies with pills ordered online, including Purvi Patel, Jennie Linn McCormack, and Kenlissia Jones.
 These women were prosecuted under a variety of laws including laws directly criminalizing self-induced abortions, laws criminalizing harm to fetuses, criminal abortion laws misapplied to people who self-induce, and various laws deployed when no other legal authorization could be found.
 In 2022, Lizelle Herrera of Texas was charged with murder after the authorities alleged that she caused "the death of an individual by self-induced abortion".
 It was unclear whether she had an abortion herself or helped someone else with it.
-According to University of Texas law professor Stephen Vladeck, the state law exempts the mother from criminal homicide charges for aborting her own child.
+According to University of Texas law professor Stephen Vladeck, the state law exempts the mother from criminal homicide charges for aborting their own fetus.
 On 10 April 2022, the district attorney of Texas announced that the murder charges would be dismissed.

 As of 2022, there are seven states with laws directly criminalizing self-induced abortion, 38 states with laws criminalizing harm to fetuses that lack adequate exemptions for the pregnant woman, and 15 states with criminal abortion laws that could be applied to women who self-induce an abortion.
 Both the National Lawyers Guild and the American Medical Association passed resolutions condemning the criminalization of self-induced abortion.